Ordered Patch Theory

 The self-model \hat{K}_\theta has a finite bandwidth budget.
 Under normal operation, it allocates a portion of this budget to modelling the codec’s own selection tendencies — building a predictive map of “what I am likely to do.”
 This narrows the effective \Delta_{\text{self}} from the self-model’s perspective: the self-model can predict, approximately, which branch will be selected.

-Near-threshold operation (R_{\text{req}} \to C_{\max}) strains the self-model’s bandwidth.
-When the codec is processing at its capacity limit — high cognitive load, novel environments, complex creative tasks — the self-model must divert bandwidth to tracking the escalating \varepsilon_t, leaving less capacity for self-prediction.
-The effective region of \Delta_{\text{self}} from which selection is drawn expands:
+Near-threshold operation (R_{\text{req}}^{\text{frame}} \to B_{\max}) strains the self-model’s per-frame budget.
+When the codec is processing at its capacity limit — high cognitive load, novel environments, complex creative tasks — the self-model must divert capacity to tracking the escalating \varepsilon_t, leaving less for self-prediction.
+The operationally active load-dependent residual \Delta_{\text{load}}^{\text{eff}} — the part of the per-frame self-model deficit driven by capacity pressure — grows accordingly:

 5.2 Phenomenological Mapping